classy-python/ccbv/CONTRIBUTING.md

 > CCBV runs as a Django site, pulling data from a database.
 > This made it very fast to get up and running, and easy to maintain for the Django-using developers, but it has been a thorn in the side of the project for years.
 > The dataset is entirely fixed.
-> Any changes to the GCBVs only happen in a release of Django.
+> Any changes to Django's generic class based views (GCBVs) only happen when Django makes a new release.
 > We do not need to dynamically construct templates from the data on every request.
 > We can write out some HTML and never touch it again (unless we feel like changing the site's styles!)
 > The inspection code is tightly coupled to Django's GCBVs.